On this day November 29, 2011, It has been; roughly: 3 years, 4 months, 20 days, I can only guess the hours, minutes, seconds ~

 Once again, just me.

-After volcano erupts and molten lava is hurled forth, my mother calls back saying she’s been on the Mayo Clinic web site and asks me to ‘lick Izzy.’
+After volcano erupts and molten lava is hurled forth, my mother calls back later in the night saying she’s been on the Mayo Clinic web site and asks me to ‘lick Izzy.’

 So I lick Izzy.